pnewstein/napari-3d-counter/README.md

 ### Save configuration

-Use the `Make launch_cell_count.py` button to create a python script that will launch napari with 3DCounter added to the dock and current cell type appearances already loaded
+Use the `Make launch_cell_count.py` button to create a python script that will launch napari with 3DCounter added to the dock and with all cell type appearances.
+This functions to save any manual changes you made to the appearance of a cell type between sessions.

 https://github.com/pnewstein/napari-3d-counter/assets/30813691/3448652d-3064-4900-8bbe-e88d75667108